Reform UK has ongoing scandals at all levels of the party, from its leadership to MPs, candidates and supporters.

 Rupert Lowe was elected as a Reform UK MP in 2024 and in March 2025 was accused of bullying and threatening behaviour towards Reform party colleagues, and is no longer a Reform MP and reported to the police.
 It looks likely that this was the response to Lowe criticising Farage in an interview.
 Then it look likely that Lowe was lying about communications with the Reform lawyer.
 This civil war has forced supporters to pick a side.
 Many are hoping that this will fatally weaken Reform but we can’t assume this, they will likely bounce back, Farage is good at this.

-James (woman beater) McMurdock was expectantly elected as a Reform UK MP in 2024 and has a violent past, involving an assault where he pleaded guilty to kicking a woman while she was on the ground.
+James McMurdock was expectantly elected as a Reform UK MP in 2024 and has a violent past, involving an assault where he pleaded guilty to kicking a woman while she was on the ground.
 Initially, Reform UK claimed to have known about the conviction but downplayed its relevance.
 However, as details emerged, Farage attempted to distance the party from the scandal, suggesting the party hadn’t properly vetted McMurdock.
 (State of Hate P26-29)

 Has Reform UK been stealing data from those visiting its website?
 It is reported by the Guardian that Reform UK tracked users’ browsing data without consent, sending sensitive information to Facebook’s parent company, Meta.
 The tool, active for at least two years, captured details like viewed pages and clicked buttons, including potentially revealing political beliefs.
 The party, which claims to prioritize privacy, removed the tracker after being contacted.
 The Information Commissioner’s Office (ICO) is investigating the breach in the summer of 2024.
 Experts raised ethical concerns about digital surveillance, as such data can be used for targeted political ads, potentially influencing voter behaviour without proper consent, violating data protection laws.